invenia/JLSO.jl/README.md

 [![Codecov](https://codecov.io/gh/invenia/JLSO.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/invenia/JLSO.jl)

-JLSO wraps other formats (currently [BSON](https://github.com/MikeInnes/BSON.jl)), while storing key metadata suchs as the version of julia and all involved packages that were used in creating the file.
+JLSO wraps other formats (currently [BSON](https://github.com/MikeInnes/BSON.jl)), while storing key metadata such as the version of julia and all involved packages that were used in creating the file.